justreveszthings/microwave_oven/README.md

 # microwave_oven
-A control program for microwave oven with PIC16F18857.
+Control program for microwave oven with PIC16F18857 (X2C+ Development Board).

 Timer:
 The backing time can be set up with potentiometer in 20-second intervals.
 The maximum value of timer is 2 minute.
 To display the preset time use UART communication.